 Daniel E. Bentil

 Chaos, Mathematical Modeling, Complex Systems, Computational Social Science

 Peter Sheridan Dodds

-Applied Mathematics, Complex Systems and Networks, Contagion, Modeling
+Applied Mathematics, Complex Systems & Networks, Contagion, Computational Social Science

 Taras L. Lakoba

 Applied Mathematics, Modeling

 Number Theory, Geometry

 In addition to the mathematics faculty listed above, students may draw upon the statistics faculty: Jeff Buzas, Peter Callas, Paramita Saha Chaudhuri, Bernard (Chip) Cole, Abigail Crocker, and Rich Single.